Girdhar Pratap Singh

-Girdhar Pratap Singh Rana was the ruler of Gohad Jat state in Madhya Pradesh, India.
-He became the ruler of Gohad after the fall of Bhim Singh Rana.
-Rana Bhim Singh had no son.
+Girdhar Pratap Singh Rana was the ruler of Gohad state in Madhya Pradesh, India.
+He became the ruler of Gohad after the fall of Bhim Singh Rana, who had no son.
 Girdhar Pratap Singh became his successor in 1755.
-Girdhar Pratap Singh was son of Samant Rao Balju, a family friend of Rana Bhim Singh.
+Girdhar Pratap Singh was the son of Samant Rao Balju, a family friend of Rana Bhim Singh.
 Girdhar Pratap Singh could not rule Gohad for long as he died in 1757.
 His successor was Rana Chhatar Singh (1757–1785).
-He was from Bamraulia gotra of Jats.
+He was from Bamraulia caate.
 He ruled Gohad state until 1757.